t2-project/cart/README.md

 ## Usage

-Confere e.g. spring's [Accessing JPA Data with REST](https://spring.io/guides/gs/accessing-data-rest/) on how to talk to the generated endpoints in general.
+Confer e.g. spring's [Accessing JPA Data with REST](https://spring.io/guides/gs/accessing-data-rest/) on how to talk to the generated endpoints in general.

-An examplatory request to GET the cart content of the user "foo".
+An example request to GET the cart content of the user "foo".
 They have 2 units of productA and 1 unit of product B in their cart.
 ```
 curl localhost:8080/cart/foo